With 4,650 miles of mostly tropical coastline, Brazil has seemingly endless balmy shores

-With 4,650 miles of mostly tropical coastline, Brazil can lay claim to one of the biggest collections of balmy shores on the planet, little of it known outside Brazil.
+With 4,650 miles of mostly tropical coastline, Brazil can lay claim to one of the biggest collections of balmy shores on the planet, little of it known outside the largest country in South America.
+Look at what you get:

 There are dozens of breathtaking stretches of golden sand up and down the long coast of Brazil.